-We entered into the Genentech Agreement in October 2014 for the sales, marketing and distribution of navoximod, and we entered into the Merck Agreement in November 2014 for the research, development, manufacture and distribution of our Ebola vaccine product candidate.
-Even if navoximod or our Ebola vaccine product candidate are approved by regulators for marketing and sale, Genentech or Merck may be unsuccessful in their efforts to commercialize navoximod or our Ebola vaccine product candidate, respectively, or may devote fewer resources to such efforts than we would consider optimal.
+We entered into the Merck Agreement in November 2014 for the research, development, manufacture and distribution of our Ebola vaccine product candidate.
+Even if our Ebola vaccine product candidate are approved by regulators for marketing and sale, Merck may be unsuccessful in its efforts to commercialize our Ebola vaccine product candidate, respectively, or may devote fewer resources to such efforts than we would consider optimal.

-We may establish our own specialty sales force and/or engage other biopharmaceutical or other healthcare companies with established sales, marketing and distribution capabilities to sell, market and distribute any future products, including to co-promote navoximod, in the United States, under the Genentech Agreement.
+We may establish our own specialty sales force and/or engage other biopharmaceutical or other healthcare companies with established sales, marketing and distribution capabilities to sell, market and distribute any future products in the United States, under the Genentech Agreement.
 We may not be able to establish a specialty sales force or establish sales, marketing or distribution relationships on acceptable terms.
 Factors that may inhibit our efforts to commercialize any future products without strategic collaborators or licensees include: